Improved frequency hierarchy treatment for anisotropic spectral distortions: Introduction

 \section{Introduction}

 Spectral distortions of the cosmic microwave background (CMB) have now been recognized as a new probe of the early Universe \citep[see][for distortion physics]{Sunyaev1970mu, Burigana1991, Hu1993, Sunyaev2009, Chluba2011therm, Sunyaev2013, Tashiro2014, deZotti2015, Lucca2020}.
-The science case is rich \citep[e.g.,][]{Chluba2019BAAS, Chluba2021Voyage} and new sub-orbital CMB spectrometers such as TMS \citep{Jose2020TMS}, COSMO \citep{Masi2021}, BISOU \citep{BISOU} are expected to advance the field in the next $\simeq 5-10$ years, together promising to improve the long-standing limits obtained with \COBEF \citep{Mather1994, Fixsen1996} by more than one order of magnitude and thereby detect the largest expected $\Lambda$CDM distortion caused by the hot gas in the Universe \citep{Hill2015, Chluba2016}.
-Simultaneously, future CMB spectral distortion space mission concept like {\it PIXIE} \citep{Kogut2011PIXIE, Kogut2025PIXIE} and {\it FOSSIL} are being actively discussed by the community, aiming to open an entirely new window to the early universe by measuring the average energy spectrum of the CMB.
+The science case is rich \citep[e.g.,][]{Chluba2019BAAS, Chluba2021Voyage} and new sub-orbital CMB spectrometers such as TMS \citep{Jose2020TMS}, COSMO \citep{Masi2021}, BISOU \citep{BISOU} are expected to advance the field in the next $\simeq 5-10$ years.
+Together these promise to improve the long-standing limits obtained with \COBEF \citep{Mather1994, Fixsen1996} by more than one order of magnitude and thereby detect the largest expected $\Lambda$CDM distortion caused by the hot gas in the Universe \citep{Hill2015, Chluba2016}.
+Simultaneously, future CMB spectral distortion space mission concepts like {\it PIXIE} \citep{Kogut2011PIXIE, Kogut2025PIXIE} and {\it FOSSIL} are being actively discussed by the community, aiming to open an entirely new window to the early universe by measuring the average energy spectrum of the CMB.

-However, independent information about the early Universe can also be extracted by considering CMB spectral anisotropies.
+However, independent information about the early Universe can also be extracted by considering CMB spectral anisotropies: variations of the CMB frequency spectrum across the sky, encoding full {\it spectro-spatial} information.
 Recently, a generalized Boltzmann treatment that allows us to predict anisotropic distortion signals for a range of scenarios was developed \citep{chluba_spectro-spatial_2023-II, kite_spectro-spatial_2023-III}.
 This defines new science targets \citep[e.g.,][]{Pajer2012, Ganc2012, Biagetti2013, Remazeilles2018muT, Zegeye2023S4, kite_spectro-spatial_2023-III} that are accessible even with traditional CMB mappers such as \Planck, ACT, \LiteBird and the Simons Observatory, as no absolute measurements of the CMB are required.
 Indeed, some first constraints using existing data have already been considered \citep[e.g.,][]{Rotti2022muT, Bianchini2022} and in the future even a combination with non-CMB data from SKA could prove powerful \citep{Zegeye2024}.